Associate Professor; Associate Dean (Graduate Education) (on Sabbatic leave)

 The research in the Atmospheric and Environmental Research (AER) lab is focused on the environmental controls on trace gas exchange (e.g. CO2) between the atmosphere and ecosystems – especially those that have been modified or are managed through human activity.
 We conduct research at the ecosystem scale using eddy covariance flux towers to integrate measurements of trace gas exchange over space and through time.

-Carbon cycling in restored peatlands following extraction: in collaboration with Maria Strack (Waterloo University), Line Rochefort (Université Laval), Nigel Roulet (McGill) and the Canadian Sphagnum Peat Growers Association we are examining the resulting changes in peatland carbon cycling resulting from drainage, extraction and restoration.
-Four flux towers at restored and unrestored locations in Quebec and Alberta have been providing nearly continuous measurements of CO2 and CH4 exchange.
-We are interested in the different carbon uptake trajectory that active restoration provides and also specifically on the role that methane has in the restored peatland carbon budget.
+- Carbon cycling in managed peatlands: in collaboration with Maria Strack (Waterloo University), Line Rochefort (Université Laval), Nigel Roulet (McGill) and the Canadian Sphagnum Peat Moss Association we are examining the resulting changes in peatland carbon cycling from drainage, extraction and restoration.
+Our current research involves sites that are actively undergoing peat extraction.

-Controls on CO2 and CH4 from a marsh wetland: Marshes are dynamic systems with large carbon uptake over the warm season while simultaneously providing a potentially large conduit for methane to the atmosphere through tissues designed to oxygenate roots.
+- Controls on CO2 and CH4 exchange in marsh wetlands: Marshes are dynamic systems with large carbon uptake over the warm season while simultaneously providing a potentially large conduit for methane to the atmosphere through tissues designed to oxygenate roots.
 We are studying the processes that control carbon fluxes within these systems in a wetland near Ottawa.